sudhaveturi/VAZQUEZ_etal_GENETICS_2016/README.md

 #### (3)  Fitting a binary regression for (the "fixed effects" of) Clinical Coavariates using BGLR (COV)

 The following code illustrates how to use BGLR to fit a fixed effects model.
 The matrix XF is an incidence matrix for clinical covariates.
 There is no column for intercept in XF because BGLR adds the intercept automatically.
 The response variable `y` is assumed to be coded with two lables (e.g., 0/1), the argument `response_type` is used to indicate to BGLR that the response is ordinal (the binary case is a special case with only two levels).
 Predictors are given to BGLR in the form a two-level list.
 The argument `save_at` can be used to provide a path and a pre-fix to be added to the files saved by BGLR.
 For further details see [Pérez-Rodriguez and de los Campos, Genetics, 2014](http://www.genetics.org/content/genetics/198/2/483.full.pdf).
 The code also shows how to retrieve estimates of effects and of success probabilities.
-In thr example we use 12000 iterations with 2000 iterations discarded for burn-in.
+In the examples below we fit the model using the default number of iterations (1,500) and burn-in (500).
+In practice longer chains are needed, the user can increase the numbrer of iterations or the burn-in using the arguments `nIter` and `burnIn` of `BGLR`.

 ```R
 # Inputs